minagawah/cra-ts-emotion-tailwind-solution/README.md

 [emotion](https://emotion.sh/docs/introduction)
 and
 [tailwindcss](https://tailwindcss.com/)
-to work!
+to work.
-However, if you are running Jest (with Enzyme), you need the followings:
+However, if you are running Jest (+ Enzyme) tests, a bit more work is required:

 - ts-jest
 - enzyme